Laminar and Turbulent Flow in Wavy Pipes under Strong Wall Modulations: Abstract

 \section{Abstract}

-We investigate laminar and turbulent flow in pipes with periodically varying cross-sections, using direct numerical simulations over a range of Reynolds numbers between $1-5300$.
-Pipe diameters are sinusoidally modulated in the axial direction, resulting in constrictions that reduce the local pipe radius by up to 40 percent.
-Such pronounced geometric roughness is encountered across disciplines, but is particularly relevant to karst systems, where dissolution-driven wall deformation leads to strong cross-sectional variability.
-Unlike classical roughness studies that assume small, homogeneous wall perturbations, the present configuration introduces large-scale axial variations that significantly affect flow structure, separation behaviour, and pressure drop even in the laminar regime.
-Once a critical roughness is exceeded, flow reversal appears at Reynolds numbers smaller than $25$, inducing local recirculation zones and significantly increasing friction.
-These effects are not captured by classical models based solely on bulk geometric parameters, but require the definition of an effective hydraulic radius.
-Furthermore, the strong wall-induced mixing promotes an early transitions to turbulence in a Reynolds range between 500 and 1000, well below the classical threshold for smooth pipes.
-At higher roughness, the influence of Reynolds number becomes increasingly hidden by geometric effects, as the flow is dominated by inertial separation and wall-induced disturbances.
-The peak-to-peak amplitude provides a robust estimator for the equivalent sandgrain roughness.
-These findings emphasise the limitations of traditional friction laws in geometrically complex conduits and point to the need for new models that account for the interplay between large-scale roughness and inertial effects.
+We study laminar, transitional and turbulent flow in wavy pipes using direct numerical simulations (DNS) for bulk Reynolds numbers between $1$ and $5300$.
+Flow behaviors are analysed in terms of the friction factor $f$ and mean velocity statistics for strong sinusoidal wall fluctuations in the axial direction.
+Depending on the wall amplitude $k$, flow reversal may appear at bulk Reynolds numbers as small as $25$, inducing local recirculation zones significantly increasing friction in the laminar regime.
+These effects are not captured by classical models based on bulk geometric parameters, but require the definition of an effective hydraulic radius $R_e$ as a hydrodynamic concept.
+Furthermore, wall modulations appear to trigger supercritical transitions to turbulence in a Reynolds range between 500 and 1000, well below the classical threshold for smooth pipes.
+The DNS data suggest an upper bound for the laminar-turbulent transition with a critical Reynolds number that scales as $Re_c \sim k^{-1/\gamma}$ with $5/4 \leq \gamma \leq 3/2$, consistent with finite-amplitude transition scenarios.
+In the turbulent regime, flow is found to be fully rough, dominated by inertial separation and wall-induced disturbances independent of $Re$.
+Using $R_e$ as the characteristic length scale, the wall amplitude provides a robust estimator for the equivalent sandgrain roughness $k_s$.
+The impact of strong wall fluctuations on laminar and turbulent friction laws, as quantified by $R_e$ and $k_s$, and the amplitude dependence of the critical Reynolds number, emphasize the limitations of the Moody diagram for the flow quantification in conduits with strong wall fluctuations across all flow regimes.